Djokovic edges Federer in Paris Masters thriller

 Federer fended off two more break points to open the third set as Djokovic hit the deck when his ankle appeared to catch in the surface.

-The Serb threw his racket down in frustration as Federer again escaped from 15-40 down to move 5-4 ahead, but the 20-time Grand Slam champion´s magic fizzled out as the final set headed to a tie-break.
+The Serb threw his racket down in frustration as Federer again escaped from 15-40 down to move 5-4 ahead, but the Swiss star’s magic fizzled out as the final set headed to a tie-break.

-Djokovic reeled off six successive points to bring up five match points, clinching victory at the third attempt when Federer picked out the net to end a tense concluding rally.
+Djokovic rattled off six successive points to bring up five match points, clinching victory at the third attempt when Federer picked out the net to end a tense concluding rally.

+Earlier, the 22-year-old Khachanov advanced to his first Masters final after beating Austrian sixth seed Dominic Thiem 6-4, 6-1.
+“I’m really happy to achieve this, to make it to the finals.
+But the tournament is not over.
+I mean, I’m looking forward to play finals tomorrow,” said the 18th-ranked Russian.

+The 1.98m Khachanov dominated from the baseline and attacked the Thiem service, breaking the Austrian in his final five service games of the match.

 Comments